Abstract-Tech/trubackup/README.md

 edxbackup supports backing up MySQL (using [mydumper](https://github.com/mydumper/mydumper)), MongoDB (using mongodb-tools) and S3 buckets (using minio-client python module).

-edxbackup is configured using JSON file and a couple of command-line flags
+edxbackup is configured using JSON file and environment variables

 edxbackup is a CLI tool that supports following operations: